theelims/StrokeEngine/README.md

 You can move to either end of the machine for setting up reaches.
 Call `Stroker.moveToMin();` to move all they way back towards home.
 With `Stroker.moveToMax();` it moves all the way out.
 Takes the speed in mm/s as an argument: e.g. `Stroker.moveToMax(10.0);` Speed defaults to 10 mm/s.
 Can be called from states `SERVO_RUNNING` and `SERVO_READY` and stops any current motion.
 Returns `false` if called in a wrong state.

 #### Change Parameters
-Parameters can be updated at any state and are stored internally.
+Parameters can be updated in any state and are stored internally.
 On `Stroker.startMotion();` they will be used to initialize the pattern.
 Each one may be called individually.
 The argument given to the function is constrained to the physical limits of the machine:
 ```cpp
 Stroker.setSpeed(speed);          // Speed in Cycles (in & out) per minute, constrained from 0.5 to 6000
 Stroker.setDepth(depth);          // Depth in mm, constrained to [0, _travel]